caiosantosSTL/docusaurus-notes/docs/sqlite/sqliteCinema.md

 ## Add content

-Using DB Browser we will add content in all the tables.
+Using DB Browser we will add contents in all the tables.

 ![pic](../../static/images/pic1.png)